arkane-systems/RunInGenie/README.md

 Linux athena-wsl 5.4.83-arkane-20210117-microsoft-custom-wsl2+ #4 SMP Sun Jan 17 08:37:12 CST 2021 x86_64 GNU/Linux
 ```

-Note that by default pipes (|) will be interpreted by PowerShell, so:
+Note that by default pipes (|), etc., will be interpreted by PowerShell, so:

 ```
 $ ls -la 'C:\Program Files' | clip